Neptunians/redpwnctf-2021/README.md

 - Calls all the DB functions to Create DB, Create User and Add user to the new DB.
 - **INSERT THE FLAG IN YOUR DATABASE**

-Right, now we know that when you create a new user, it creates a dataase with the same name and inserts the flag there.
+Right, now we know that when you create a new user, it creates a database with the same name and inserts the flag there.
 We have to think on how to exfiltrate this data.

 Let's look at the "last" function and work from there (can't... look...more...
 Javaaaaa..).